xeviknal/aidl-2021-wo-rl/README.md

 2. 1000 (the "boring" seed)
 3. 190421 (date of the project defense)

 All experiments are 20k episodes long with the same action set.
 Learning rate is 1e-3 for all strategies except for REINFORCE, for which we chose a learning rate of 1e-5 after our previous experiments.
-The action set adds braking during turns because we found it to be the best way to control speed during the lap attemps.
+The action set adds braking during turns because we found it to be the best way to control speed during the lap attempts.

 ## REINFORCE